Prag8855/aab/content/guides/conny-review.md

 This is how the rent reduction process goes:

 1. **[Calculate your rent reduction](/out/conny-mietpreisbremse-calculator)**
     Use their [rent reduction calculator](/out/conny-mietpreisbremse-calculator), answer a few questions, and upload a copy of your lease.
 This takes around 10 minutes, and it's in English.
 Then they tell you how much they can lower your rent.
 Their calculation is often optimistic.[^0] Your real rent reduction might be lower.
+You can also use the [free calculator](https://mietencheck.de/) from Mietencheck.
 2. **Send the required documents**
     Conny will email you.
 They will ask for a signed *[[Vollmacht]]*, and a copy of your lease.
 They need the *Vollmacht* to represent you.
 3. **Wait**